How to Write a Vacation Request Email (+ Tips & Examples)

 Step #6: Put HR (and other relevant coworkers) in CC

-Ultimately, CCing is best practice when your email concerns others.
+Ultimately, CCing is the best practice when a work email concerns others.

 Vacation request email samples and examples